« return to top

 There will be a healthy discussion of color management and how to diagnose if a problem is due to your monitor calibration—or your printer profiles—or both!
 You will receive an invaluable "reference print" that can be used to test your printer, printer profile, and printer dialog settings.
 The pros and cons of many printer choices will be discussed and demonstrated with actual comparison prints.

-I have presented this workshop over sixty times at various locations around the country.
+I have presented this workshop over seventy times at various locations around the country.
 As they say, “practice makes perfect”, and I am constantly refining what and how I present the material in this workshop.
 I strive to eliminate the superfluous, and present just the information that you need to effectively and efficiently process, refine, and print your own images.

 Subjects covered will include